Cybaries/Knowledge-Assistant/README.md

 The goal of this project is to build a backend that allows users to upload documents and, eventually, ask questions about their content using **Retrieval-Augmented Generation (RAG)**.

-The project is being developed incrementally, with an emphasis on clean architecture, testing, API design, containerization, documentation, and production-oriented engineering practices.
+The project is being developed incrementally with an emphasis on:

+* Clean domain-based architecture
+* Secure authentication and authorization
+* REST API design
+* Database-backed document management
+* Automated testing
+* Containerization
+* API documentation
+* Production-oriented engineering practices

 ---

 ## Project Status

-🚧 **Currently in Phase 1 — Backend Foundation**
+🚧 **Phase 1 — Backend Foundation: Complete**

-The core Django application, PostgreSQL database, Docker environment, document data models, migrations, and Django Admin are implemented.

-AI/RAG functionality will be introduced in later phases.
+The initial backend foundation has been implemented and verified.

+Currently implemented:

+* Django project structure
+* Domain-based Django applications
+* PostgreSQL
+* Docker and Docker Compose
+* Environment-based configuration
+* Document and document chunk models
+* Database migrations
+* Django Admin
+* Basic repository hygiene

+The next milestone is **Phase 2 — REST API & Authentication**.

 ---

-## Tech Stack
+# Tech Stack

+## Currently Implemented

 ### Backend

 * Python
 * Django
 * Django REST Framework
-* django-environ

 ### Database